This software is provided for non-commercial use only.

 Ver2.38->3.00

-The latest release of SPM allows you to automatically align and correct stereo-pairs and mount them to the window.(Sample Images) A single image may be corrected with key presses (or from a menu selection) or hundreds of images may be corrected by using the 'Autopano' option in 'MultiConversion' or 'MultiConversion from Slideshow List'.
+A single image may be corrected with key presses (or from a menu selection) or hundreds of images may be corrected by using the 'Autopano' option in 'MultiConversion' or 'MultiConversion from Slideshow List'.

 You should have already installed Autopano-SIFT and, if necessary, the .NET framework.